 Dawn has over 20 years' experience in curriculum development and teaching whole organism biology and statistics in higher education.

-Here at Anglia Ruskin, Dawn's been instrumental in designing, developing and teaching our modules in animal behaviour, GIS and related subjects at undergraduate level.
+At ARU, Dawn has been instrumental in designing, developing and teaching our modules in animal behaviour, GIS and related subjects at undergraduate level.
 Her focus is now on teaching quantitative (particularly statistical) and other research skills to undergraduate and postgraduate bioscientists.
 Dawn's textbook, Biomeasurement: a student guide to biological statistics, is based on one of the modules she leads here, and is currently in its third edition.

 - The use and abuse of statistics in biosciences